Welcome to Southeastern Technical Institute. See our virtual tour.

 #2DAT11 | 10 hours

-This course provides students with the necessary tools and skills to obtain employment as a dental assistant and build a successful career.
-Topics include but are not limited to resume writing skills, cover letters, developing a professional reference page, interview preparation, thank you letters, how to use outside resources to plan a job search, and how social media affects the hiring process.
+The course will provide practical guidance on crafting a compelling resume and cover letter to effectively showcase a student’s qualifications and capture the attention of potential employers.
+Topics include but are not limited to resume writing skills, cover letters, developing a professional reference page, interview preparation, and thank you letters.
+Additionally, the course covers developing a proactive job search strategy as well as how to use outside resources to plan a job search, and how social media affects the hiring process.

 CLINICAL EXTERNSHIP